Liquid Robotics

 Liquid Robotics is an American marine robotics corporation that designs, manufactures and sells the Wave Glider, a wave and solar powered unmanned surface vehicle (USV).
 The Wave Glider harvests energy from ocean waves for propulsion.
 With this energy source, Wave Gliders can spend many months at a time at sea, collecting and transmitting ocean data.

 The vehicles host sensor payloads such as: atmospheric and oceanographic sensors applicable to ocean and climate science, seismic sensors for earthquake and tsunami detection, and video cameras and acoustic sensors for security and marine environment protection purposes.

-Headquartered in Sunnyvale, California, the company was founded in 2007.
+The company was founded in 2007 in Sunnyvale, California.
 In December 2016, the company was acquired by The Boeing Company and is a wholly owned subsidiary, part of Boeing’s Defense, Space and Security organization.
+In February 2022 the company relocated to Herndon, Virginia.